 "Usually the sellers have inherited a home and don't live here.
 They just want to get it over with because they've got creditors to pay off and attorneys that are charging fees, and they just want to get everything settled," says Chambers.
 "That's the most common reason."

-Sellers dealing with bad tenants or problematic rental properties, foreclosure situations, and privacy concerns (i.e., not wanting a lot of people coming in and out of the house) are other common reasons for seeking out a cash offer, the investor says.
+Problematic tenants, unprofitable rental properties, foreclosure situations, a home in poor condition, and concerns about privacy (i.e., not wanting a lot of people coming in and out of the house) are other common reasons for seeking out a cash offer, the investor says.

 In situations where selling to cash buyer makes sense, a legit 'we buy houses' company can typically offer:

-• Certainty: If a property is in very poor condition, lenders may not agree to finance a mortgage on it, limiting your buying pool to investors and bargain hunters willing to take on a project and pay cash.
+- Certainty: If a property needs a lot of work to make it livable, lenders may not agree to finance a mortgage on it.
+Therefore, your buying pool may be limited to cash investors and bargain hunters willing to take on a project.
 Investors can generally close on properties that other buyers would have trouble getting financing for.

 Even though there are lots of legitimate cash buyers out there, scams do exist.